Understanding the Stages of Trauma Recovery for Healing and Growth

 The journey of trauma recovery is often not linear.
 Setbacks are a natural part of the healing process and can feel discouraging.
 It’s important to remember that these moments do not erase progress but are opportunities to learn and grow.

 Recognising setbacks as learning experiences can foster resilience.
 Each challenge overcome is a testament to one’s strength and determination.
-Embracing setbacks allows individuals to develop new coping strategies and refine their self-understanding.
+Embracing setbacks allows individuals to develop new skills and refine their self-understanding.

 Conclusion: Embracing Post-Traumatic Growth